June 30, 2025

 Be sure to visit our Reduce Reuse Recycle page to find out WHAT TO DO WITH .....!

-We now have a bin for Batteries and another one for holiday String Lights!
+We now have a bin for Batteries and another one for holiday String Lights at the Town E-Waste bin.

 Many thanks to Hardscrabble Farms and Hardscrabble Supply!